Michael-Yount/my_bad_bank_react/README.md

 ### I have refactored this code to better suite my style and functionality.

 ## A WIP
+## here it is ported to github pages. https://michael-yount.github.io/my_bad_bank_react/

 ### Future roadmap and development.
 ##### add tooltips for navbar links.
 Completed.